duleorlovic/blog/_posts/2015-12-20-devise-oauth-angular.markdown

 when you add, for example `confirmable` in model, but gem are already loaded in spring, so you need to `spring stop` and restart rails server.

-To enable additional fields to be permited attributes for new columns, for example `:username`
+To enable additional fields to be permited attributes for new columns, to allow new params for user, for example `:username`

 ~~~
 class ApplicationController < ActionController::Base